amanarya1311/CODSOFT/README.md

 This task allowed me to apply my knowledge of HTML and CSS in a structured multi-section website.
 It helped improve my understanding of layout structuring, responsiveness, and personal branding through code.

 🛠 Technologies used: HTML5, CSS3, Flexbox, Google Fonts, Font Awesome

+### ✅ Task 3: Basic Calculator
+**Description:**
+- In this task, I developed a basic calculator using HTML, CSS, and JavaScript, capable of performing standard arithmetic operations such as addition, subtraction, multiplication, and division.
+The project features a clean, interactive interface and functions as a simple utility tool for quick calculations.
+-
+**Key Features:**
+- User-Friendly Display: A dedicated display area shows the current input and calculation results.
+- Core Arithmetic Operations: Supports addition, subtraction, multiplication, and division.
+- Percentage Functionality: Allows users to calculate percentages.
+- Decimal Input: Enables floating-point number calculations.
+- Clear and Backspace Functions: "AC" (All Clear) resets the calculator, and "DEL" (Delete) removes the last entered digit or operator.
+- Error Handling: Displays "Error" for invalid expressions or results like division by zero.
+- Responsive Design: The layout adapts to different screen sizes, ensuring usability across devices.
+- Intuitive Button Layout: Buttons are arranged in a standard calculator format for ease of use.
+- Visual Feedback: Buttons provide visual feedback on hover and active states.

+**Technologies Used:**
+HTML5: Structured the calculator's layout, including the display and buttons.
+CSS3: Styled the calculator for a modern and clean appearance, including responsive design elements and button styling.
+JavaScript: Implemented the core calculator logic, handling user input, expression evaluation, and display updates.

+- This task allowed for the practical application of front-end web development skills, focusing on interactive functionality and user interface design.